-Gender discrimination, sometimes called sex or gender bias, can be defined as an unequal treatment of individuals based on their gender.
-Even though gender discrimination in the workplace statistics show that bias may come in various shapes and forms, it’s women who are being discriminated against most of the time.
+Gender discrimination, sometimes called sex or gender bias, can be defined as unequal treatment of individuals based on their gender.
+Even though gender discrimination in the workplace statistics show that bias may come in various shapes and forms, women are discriminated against most of the time.

 Top Sexism in the Workplace Statistics (Editor’s Choice)

 - 42% of women have faced gender discrimination at work.

 - Women earn around 20% less than men.